 Email the TShirt Design to playstationschools@eartotheground.org.
 The TShirt Design submitted must be in either .jpeg or pdf format and the file size of each submission must not exceed 1000 kilobytes;

-Once submission is received, the entrant is required to confirm their age.
-If entrant is 16 years old or younger, they will be required to complete the Parental Consent form and return this to playstationschools@eartotheground.org
+Once submission is received, each Entrant is required to confirm their age.
+If an Entrant is 18 years old or younger, they will be required to complete the Parental Consent form and return this to playstationschools@eartotheground.org

 Entrants can submit as many original designs as they wish.